The Selfish Giant (2013 film): Cast

+Production

+The Selfish Giant was produced by Tracy O'Riordan for Moonspun Films, and was developed with support from Film4 and the BFI.
+Film4's Katherine Butler and the BFI's Lizzie Francke served as executive producers.

+Principal photography wrapped in October 2012, after six weeks of filming in Bradford, West Yorkshire.
+The film cost £1.4 million to make, with £3,000 used to create a real hole on contaminated ground.

+In a 2013 interview, Clio Barnard said about her second feature film:

+Release

+The Selfish Giant premiered in the Directors' Fortnight section of the 66th Cannes Film Festival on 16 May 2013.
+In the same month, Artificial Eye acquired UK distribution rights to the film and set it for a 15 November 2013 release, while Sundance Selects acquired North American distribution rights.
+International sales were handled by Protagonist Pictures.

+The first trailer was released on 16 September 2013.
+In the United Kingdom, the film was simultaneously released in theaters and on the BFI Player on 25 October 2013.
+It opened in the United States on 17 December 2013.

 Awards and reception

 The Selfish Giant was screened in the Directors' Fortnight section at the 2013 Cannes Film Festival where it won the Europa Cinemas award.
 It was also nominated for the 2013 Lux Prize.
 The film was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
 It won Best Film at the 24th Stockholm International Film Festival in November 2013.
 Peter Bradshaw of The Guardian gave the film five out of five stars.

 The film was nominated for the 2014 BAFTA for Best British Film.

+It received the Grand Prix for Best Film at Film Fest Gent in 2013.